dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/sqlite.md

 title: SQLite Extension
 ---

-The SQLite extension allows DuckDB to directly read and write data from a SQLite database file.
+The SQLite extension allows DataMiner to directly read and write data from a SQLite database file.
 The data can be queried directly from the underlying SQLite tables.
-Data can be loaded from SQLite tables into DuckDB tables, or vice versa.
+Data can be loaded from SQLite tables into DataMiner tables, or vice versa.

 ## Installing and Loading